 The other option is that you can use your Health Savings Account (HSA) or Flexible Spending Account (FSA) to save by paying for therapy with pre-tax dollars.

 What are the sessions like?

 This is a great question because there are a lot of people in the marketplace today branding themselves as life coaches with very little formal training or experience.
 It is important to know what qualifies someone to be working as a coach or therapist so you can make an informed decision as a consumer.

 I am a Licensed Clinical Psychologist which means that I have my Doctorate in Psychology (Psy.D.), have completed over 3500 hours of supervised work with clients pre-licensure, and passed both the national and state exams to get licensed as a Psychologist by the state of California.
 I have over 9 years of experience working with couples and individuals and many many success stories under my belt.

 In California, therapists can be licensed to practice at both the Masters and Doctoral level.
 A Masters Degree is typically 2 years of schooling whereas Doctoral programs range in length from 5-8+ years.
 I have a Doctorate which means I have received the highest level of training.

-Most Life Coaches are not regulated by a board and do not have to undergo any sort of supervision or certification process to practice.
-They are also not required to complete any ongoing education (which we as licensed therapists are) to ensure that they stay up to date with changes and developments in the field.
+Most life coaches are not regulated by a board and do not have to undergo any sort of supervision or certification process to practice.
+They also are not required to complete any ongoing education (which we as licensed professionals are) to ensure that they stay up to date with changes and developments in the field.